 Key Takeaways

-1. CAL fundamentally transforms differentiation, making truly personalised learning achievable for every pupil.
-By adapting content and pace to individual needs, computer-assisted learning systems move beyond a 'one-size-fits-all' approach, providing tailored instruction that responds to each pupil's progress and learning style (Kulik, 1994).
-This ensures that learning is optimised, addressing specific strengths and areas for development.
+1. CAL fundamentally transforms differentiation, making truly personalised learning achievable for every learner.
+By adapting content and pace to individual needs, computer-assisted learning systems move beyond a 'one-size-fits-all' approach, providing tailored instruction that responds to each learner's progress and learning style (Kulik, 1994).
+This ensures that learning is improved, addressing specific strengths and areas for development.

-4. CAL significantly enhances pupil engagement and caters to diverse learning preferences through rich, interactive multimedia.
-Utilising varied formats such as simulations, videos, and interactive exercises, CAL captivates pupils' attention and accommodates different learning styles, making complex concepts more accessible and enjoyable (Mayer, 2001).
+4. CAL significantly enhances learner engagement and caters to diverse learning preferences through rich, interactive multimedia.
+Utilising varied formats such as simulations, videos, and interactive exercises, CAL captivates learners' attention and accommodates different learning styles, making complex concepts more accessible and enjoyable (Mayer, 2001).
 This multi-modal approach fosters deeper understanding and sustains motivation, particularly for visual and kinesthetic learners.

 Infographic comparing traditional teaching methods with computer-assisted learning benefits